 6.1 Owner’s Delivery of Committed Capability.

-(a) Subject to the limits in this Agreement Owner shall Deliver Committed Capability from the Generating Facility in the amount of the Requested MW and for the full Requested Operation Period specified in each Dispatch Notice and/or Incremental Dispatch Notice.
+(a) Subject to the limits in this Agreement for Summer Periods 2002 and 2003, Owner shall Deliver Committed Capability from the Generating Facility in the amount of the Requested MW and for the full Requested Operation Period specified in each Dispatch Notice and/or Incremental Dispatch Notice.

 (b) Owner shall Deliver the Requested MW at the Delivery Point or such other point designated by Owner that is reasonably acceptable to the ISO.